technowledgy/vue-postgrest/docs/api/index.md

 ## Plugin Options

-Global options can be set when initializing Vue-Postgrest with `Vue.use`.
+Global options can be set when initializing VuePostgrest with `app.use`.

 ### apiRoot